Hotmoka/hotmoka/tutorial/Takamaka.md

 jar has been installed inside your local Maven repository, hence it is possible to refer to it in the `pom.xml` of our project and everything should compile without errors.
-The result in Eclipse should look similar to the following:
+The result in Eclipse should look similar to that shown in Figure 2.

 ![The `family` Eclipse project](pics/family.png "The family Eclipse project")